 Do you use it for your business or for browsing dessert recipes?
-If you’re a business owner and you’re NOT on Pinterest, let me share some statistics with you.
+If you’re a business owner and you’re NOT using Pinterest marketing for your business, let me share some statistics with you.

 - A whopping 87% of Pinterest users have made a purchase because of something they saw on Pinterest

 - 81% of Pinterest users are actually females

 - Half of Pinterest users are making $50K or greater per year, with 10 percent of Pinteresting households making greater than $125K per year

 - 30% of all US social media users are Pinterest users